 EURACTIV invites you to this Stakeholder Forum to discuss roles, responsibilities and best practice in e-commerce packaging.

 - Can packaging facilitate the growth of e-commerce?

 - Is 100% recyclability of e-commerce packaging achievable?

-- How are consumers influencing packaging companies?
+- How are consumers influencing packaging developments?
 What role for consumer incentives?

 - What is the definition of "appropriate packaging"?

-- What role for new innovations in the industry?
+- What role for innovations in the industry?

 Rue Froissart 95, 1000 Brussels